 People take in information and think much better when they have a chance to talk.
 So you can use mini-sessions half way through a talk.
 "Spend a few minutes each way talking about what you have learned so far and what you still want to learn".
 Their attention will be much better in the second half.
 They also work very well if you need questions.
 "What have you learned, what question would you like to ask?"
 You will get far more and better questions than just saying "Any questions?"

 Coconsulting across an organisation or a society would increase the amount of understanding, because whatever method you use you have to listen for it to work.
 It also reduces prejudice, if you have met, understood and helped an "X", you will never again agree with anyone that "All "X's" are like that!"
-An "X" could be a man or woman, a black or a Jewish person, a homosexual or a heterosexual, working or owning class or someone from the finance department!
+An "X" could be a man or woman, a white, black or a Jewish person, a homosexual or a heterosexual, working or owning class or someone from the finance department!
 The latter may be funny and exciting rather than the conventional stereotype.

 How to introduce coconsulting?